bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Grab attributes for each tab." />
 </p>

-The first thing we&apos;re going to do is make a variable here, for this tab and we&apos;re going to make that equal to event that target.
+<p>The first thing we&apos;re going to do is make a variable here, for this tab
+and we&apos;re going to make that equal to event that target.
 Again, the one that we clicked on, event.target.getAttribute.
-We want to get the href attribute so that will get the href of the length that we collect and put it into this step.
+We want to get the href attribute so that will get the href of the length that we collect and put it into this step.</p>

-And then we want to get that element.
+<p>And then we want to get that element.
 So I&apos;m going to have another variable
-<b>thisContent</b> and that&apos;s going to equal <b>document.querySelector(thisTab)</b>.
+<b>thisContent</b> and that&apos;s going to equal <b>document.querySelector(thisTab)</b>.</p>

-And then we want to go get that div for whichever one was clicked and again only one of these can be clicked.
-So if you click on brownies it&apos;s going to get the class active.
+<p>And then we want to go get that div for whichever one was clicked and again
+only one of these can be clicked.
+So if you click on brownies it&apos;s going to get the class active.</p>

-So we&apos;ve got those two things and we&apos;re going to hold off on those for a minute and let them do their own thing in a minute.
-But now we need to do something with the old tab and get its content, so we know what we&apos;re, what we&apos;re going to do with that one.
+<p>So we&apos;ve got those two things and we&apos;re going to hold off on those for a
+minute and let them do their own thing in a minute.
+But now we need to do something with the old tab and get its content, so we know what we&apos;re, what we&apos;re going to do with that one.</p>

-We will add another variable var oldContent and I&apos;m going to have that, equal document.querySelector(&apos;.visible&apos;); Now, in jQuery we had the colon visible filter that would get visible tabs.
+<p>We will add another variable var oldContent and I&apos;m going to have that, equal
+document.querySelector(&apos;.visible&apos;); Now, in jQuery we had the colon visible filter that would get visible tabs.
 But here since we&apos;re not using j query, what we&apos;re doing instead is each of these tabs has a class of either hidden or visible on it.
-So the one that&apos;s visible.
+So the one that&apos;s visible.</p>

-What we&apos;re going to do is swap these classes around, so that when we click on one of the tabs one is visible and the other hidden.
+<p>What we&apos;re going to do is swap these classes around, so that when we click
+on one of the tabs one is visible and the other hidden.
 But we have to do an intermediary step to get the animation and fading out.
-What we&apos;re going to do is we&apos;re going to set its class name to visually hidden and its opacity to zero.
+What we&apos;re going to do is we&apos;re going to set its class name to visually hidden and its opacity to zero.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 258. css #tabs, hidden, visible & visuallyhidden (154) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">